MoOx/phenomic/docs/content/index.md

 layout: Homepage
 ---

-> A static website generator for creating dynamic websites using React components.
+> Modern static website generator for creating dynamic websites using React components.

 **Note that _Phenomic_ is under active development**, so do not hesitate to: